jefdaj/gander/readme.md

 demo/current/file1.txt
 ```

 Much better!
-Even extremely large, messy folders can be simplified after a few rounds.
+Even extremely large, messy drives can be simplified after several rounds.

 Annex-aware mode
 ----------------

-`gander` was really designed to automate the above "find loops -> delete dupes
+`gander` was really designed to automate the above "find dupes -> delete dupes
--> update hashes" loop.
-Major goals are:
+-> update hashes" loop for gradual deduplication of large messes.
+The goals are:

 1. Be sure nothing is deleted or lost accidentally
 2. Be clear about what it will do at each step for non-programmers
 3. Be reasonably fast, given the limitations of git

-It was written for a specific project consisting of around 10 million files,
+It was written for a specific project consisting of around 10 million files.
-and has not been tested much beyond that.
-However, that project included
-complete Mac filesystems and a ton of really horrendous filenames with emojis,
+That project included complete Mac filesystems and some really horrendous
-newlines, unicode glyphs and whatever else you can think of.
-So it made a
+filenames including emojis, newlines, and unicode glyphs.
+So it made a decent
-decent stress test.
+stress test.

-There are two parts to the overall strategy:
+There are two parts to the overall cleanup strategy:

 1. Add everything to a cental [git-annex][1] repository and let git-annex
    deduplicate the file contents immediately by symlinking duplicate files to the
    same store path.
 That leaves a large number of directories + duplicate
    symlinks, but takes up minimal disk space.
+It can be done without `gander`.

-2. Use `gander` to iteratively deduplicate the directories and symlinks, committing after each step.
+2. Use `gander` to iteratively deduplicate the directories and symlinks.
+It
+   double-checks that each step is safe (no unique files lost), and even if you
-   If you make a mistake, the full history is still available in git.
+   make a mistake the full history is still in git.
+It also avoids re-hashing
-   By reading `sha256sum`s from the git-annex symlinks we avoid re-hashing everything.
+   files by reading their `sha256sum`s from the git-annex symlinks.

-Once satisfied that everything went according to plan you can either keep your
+Once satisfied that the project went well you can either keep your deduplicated
-deduplicated files in git-annex or `git annex unannex` them.
+files in git-annex or `git annex unannex` them.

 To be extra careful, you can also re-hash external folders later to confirm
 that everything from them made it into the annex.
 Or re-hash the annex itself